-Previously I designed a ‘Voyage in Vaccines’ event for European Researchers Night 2017 (‘Curiosity Carnival’, ca. 10,000 visitors).
+Previously, with Prof. Angela McLean and Prof. Catrina Seth, I designed a ‘Voyage in Vaccines’ event for European Researchers Night 2017 (‘Curiosity Carnival’, ca. 10,000 visitors).

 On vaccine attitudes, I have spoken on podcasts for Guardian Science, Infectious Historians, COVIDCalls, and Sonar Global; the radio for BBC Radio 4 Woman’s Hour, BBC Radio 5 Live Nihal Arthanayake show, LBC Tom Swarbrick show, the Alexis Conran and Matthew Wright show on talkRADIO, Times Radio, Monocle Radio, Sonar Global; and TV for BBC South News, BBC Newsnight, BBC World News, Al Jazeera, France 24.
 I have taken part in the G7 Vaccine Confidence Luminaries, United Nations Verified Campaign, as part of the TeamHalo (LSHTM/UN/GAVI) and the Guardian’s Value of Vaccines Campaign; receiving recognition for work on vaccines, including the Paul Lazarsfeld Best Paper Award with colleagues.